 SMiles Lewis has had a lifelong interest in all things anomalous.
 An early age proclivity at recalling his nightly dreams as well as several personal experiences with ESP, precognition and dream switching bolstered his interest in the paranormal.
 Shortly after high-school he joined the local MUFON chapter in Austin, Texas.
 He would later become a MUFON State Section Director for that group as well as leader of the local UFO Experiencer Support and Study Group.
 A lover of books, SMiles collected over 1000 titles before founding his own non-profit Anomaly Archives that serves as the lending library of the Scientific Anomaly Institute.
 For over twenty years he has worked with digital audio, video and other bleeding edge internet technologies.
 He has published his own print journal, edited a local paranormal newspaper, maintained a large network of websites, organized a national UFO conference, spoken to anthropologists about UFOs and parapsychology, hosted both terrestrial and webradio talk shows and has been podcasting since before the phrase existed.
 All these efforts and more have led radio talk show host Robert Larson to describe Miles as a “Gonzo Alt-Media Proprietor and Informationalist.”

-SMiles’ current projects include co-hosting 3 different radio shows a week as part of the 18 unique shows airing daily on his ANOMALY RADIO Network.
+SMiles’ past projects included co-hosting 3 different radio shows a week as part of the nearly 20 unique shows airing daily on his ANOMALY RADIO Network.
 He is active with several local non-profits which includes his service on the board of directors for the Institute for Neuroscience And Consciousness Studies (INACS).
-He recently launched the new paranormal and parapolitical publication ANOMALY Magazine.
+He was also founder and editor of the paranormal and parapolitical publications, Austin-Para-Times and ANOMALY Magazine.

-In his day job with the Texas State Library and Archives Commission’s Talking Book Program he manages a volunteer recording studio and audio duplication department and has been a consultant on two digital audio development documents for the Library of Congress’ National Library Service for the Blind and Physically Handicapped.
+In his day job with the Texas State Library and Archives Commission’s Talking Book Program he manages a volunteer recording studio and audio duplication department and has been a consultant on two digital audio development documents for the Library of Congress’ National Library Service for the Blind and Print Disabled.